why Applied UV Inc. [AUVI] is a Good Choice for Investors After New Price Target of $6.20

 Applied UV Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 2.00 and a Current Ratio set at 2.70.

-There are presently around $0 million, or 3.00% of AUVI stock, in the hands of institutional investors.
-The top three institutional holders of AUVI stocks are: VANGUARD GROUP INC with ownership of 145,898, which is approximately 0% of the company’s market cap and around 0.70% of the total institutional ownership; ADVISOR GROUP HOLDINGS, INC., holding 75,804 shares of the stock with an approximate value of $84000.0 in AUVI stocks shares; and RENAISSANCE TECHNOLOGIES LLC, currently with $79000.0 in AUVI stock with ownership of nearly 426.742% of the company’s market capitalization.
+There are presently around $1 million, or 3.00% of AUVI stock, in the hands of institutional investors.
+The top three institutional holders of AUVI stocks are: VANGUARD GROUP INC with ownership of 145,898, which is approximately 0% of the company’s market cap and around 0.70% of the total institutional ownership; ADVISOR GROUP HOLDINGS, INC., holding 75,804 shares of the stock with an approximate value of $0.21 million in AUVI stocks shares; and RENAISSANCE TECHNOLOGIES LLC, currently with $0.2 million in AUVI stock with ownership of nearly 426.742% of the company’s market capitalization.